yoon-bang/BEST/README.md

     6. Server calculates the fastest way to escape and sends it back to the smartphone.
 At this part, A* or Dijkstra Algorithm will be used

+    Localize each user’s position : When raspberry pi detects fire with sensor, it send HTTP request to our server.
+As ther server with connected with a user’s smartphone with TCP connection, it makes the smartphone to receive beacon’s signal.
+After receiving the signal, it calculates RSSI values and localize the user’s position by using triangulation.

+Optimal Evacuation Algorithm : The smartphone sends the calculated position to the server through TCP connection.
+The position can be synchronized in real-time due to TCP connection.
+The server configures an optimal evacuation route with the received position and our algorithm.
+If any change occurs, server will find a new evacuation route and notify it to the smartphone.

 🖥️ *Environment Setting*